omoerbeek/hello-dns-go/README.md

   `./tdig example.com NS 127.0.0.1:1053`

 `tres` is a very verbose program.
 This is because it is a learning tool, not a resolver intended for any real-world use.
-That said, it seems to work (albeit very slow since it has no cache) when I configure my laptop to use it as it's main resolver.
+That said, it seems to work when I configure my laptop to use it as it's main resolver.

+There's also a start of DNSSEC validation.
+This code is incomplete and should not be trusted.